-To find out which educational pathway might be right for you, click below.
+To find out which educational pathway might be right for you, check out the subspecialities and FAQs listed below.

 APRN programs exist at some of the top nursing schools in the country.
 Most programs require that the incoming student determine their track upon application or matriculation, but prior to beginning coursework.
 This means that incoming students must declare their intention to study in a nurse practitioner program specifically (as opposed to any of the other types of APRN programs).
 In addition to choosing a nurse practitioner school, many nurses choose a subspecialty within that track.

-Some of the most common nurse practitioner specialties include:
+Some of the most common nurse practitioner specialties are listed below.

 Students in nurse practitioner programs specialize in areas as varied as adult care, mental health, pediatric care or even emergency care.
 Clinical hours provide them with the training they need and allow them to gain deeper assessment, diagnosis and treatment skills in their specialty area.